Amazing Healthy Tuna Recipes

 Healthy Tuna Recipes that are Low in Carbs:

-This tasty Nicoise Tuna Salad Recipe is a fabulous new salad I made after I went to France and discovered this type of salad doesn’t need to have potatoes!
+This tasty Nicoise Tuna Salad Recipe is a fabulous salad I made after I went to France and discovered this salad doesn’t need to have potatoes!

-Tuna Salad with Cucumbers, Tomatoes, Parsley, and Mint has that mint-parsley combination I love so much with tomatoes!
+Tasty Tuna Salad with Cucumbers, Tomatoes, Parsley, and Mint has the mint-parsley combination I love so much with tomatoes!

-Tuna Salad Lettuce Wraps are something I would absolutely devour for a quick tasty lunch any time of year and this recipe is great for Keto!
+These Tuna Salad Lettuce Wraps are something I’d devour for a quick tasty lunch any time of year.
+And this easy recipe is great for Keto!

-Tuna Zucchini Noodles with Green Olives are an amazing dish for tuna lovers who also like green olive lovers and want a think-outside-the-box idea for combining them.
+Tangy Tuna Zucchini Noodles with Green Olives are an amazing dish for tuna lovers who also like green olives.
+And I love this think-outside-the-box idea for combining these ingredients.

-Tuna Stuffed Avocado is a wow salad idea for low-carb eaters, and it’s really not that hard to make.
+Tuna Stuffed Avocado is a wow salad idea for low-carb eaters, and it’s not hard to make.
 Use thinly sliced green onion instead of cilantro if you prefer.

-This Spicy Tuna Salad that has tomatoes, peperoncini, and parsley is another recipe documenting my love of those spicy peperoncini peppers!
+This Spicy Tuna Salad that has tomatoes, Peperoncini, and parsley is another recipe documenting my love of spicy Peperoncini peppers!

 Cucumber Avocado Salad with Tuna is perfect for a summer lunch, and the lime juice adds amazing flavor.
-Use thinly sliced green onion instead of cilantro if you like.
+Use thinly sliced green onion instead of cilantro if you prefer.

 Healthy Tuna Recipes with a few More Carbs: